BinaryAnalysisPlatform/bap-tutorial/README.md

   | None -> None
 ```

-Proving that for all control flow graphs there is no such callsite to
+Proving that for all control flow graphs there is no callsite to the
-the destination function that is reachable from a callsite to the source,
+destination function that is reachable from a callsite to the source,
 would be a little bit harder.
 We need to enumerate all subroutines,
 obtain their control flow graphs, and then check the connectivity of each pair of
-calls, that lead to the destination and source function respectively.
+calls of the form: call to destination, call to source function.

 We will address this problems using the bottom-up approach.
 We will
 start with the supporting code, that will enumerate all interesting